JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?
-v0.0.57 & 0.0.59
+v0.0.57 & 0.0.60
-* Bug fix for small openings that weren't being added to meshes.
+* Fixed a stubborn bug that wouldn't create openings if they didn't have a node inside them.
+This prevented openings from showing up in small meshes.
+* Added unit testing to help identify similar problems with mesh openings in the future.

 v0.0.56
 * Bug fix for orthotropic rectangular plates.
 The stiffness was slightly off on rectangular plates in version 0.0.55.
 Prior versions were not affected.